M4cs/pydena/README.md

 - [ ] Net API ❌
 - [ ] Flip API ❌
 - [ ] Contracts API ❌

+**Idena API:**

+This will be worked on after RPC.
+Version 2 will migrate API -> pydena.RPC. pydena.API will become the http API for the explorer.

 # Usage